One of the fastest-growing economies in Southeast Asia is China. From business, leisure, and tourist spots, China has a lot to offer.

 Examples include the poisonous toys that were intercepted in June 2021 at the Houston Seaport by Customs and Border Protection officials working with the US Consumer Product Safety Commission.

-Products that meet China’s safety standards may not always meet those in the local market.
+Products that meet China’s safety standards and quality control may not always meet those in the local market.
 Especially if product quality varies, this can cause a lot of trouble for a business if no one is watching.

 Lack of English fluency

 A lack of English fluency, as well as concerns about intellectual property, is impeding China’s current efforts to compete in the North American and European corporate markets.